Constitutional Court of Chile: Seat

-Attributions
+Jurisdiction and functions

-According to the Chilean constitution, its principal attribution is to rule on whether laws that are challenged are in fact unconstitutional, i.e., whether they conflict with constitutionally established rights and freedoms.
-This function not only applies to legislative acts, but also to judicial decrees (autoacordados), presidential decrees (Decretos con Fuerza de Ley), or even ordinary decrees when the Comptroller-General deems it to be unconstitutional.
+According to the Chilean constitution, the Court's principal function is to rule on whether laws are unconstitutional, that is, whether they conflict with constitutionally established rights and freedoms.
+This applies not only to legislative acts but also to judicial rules (autoacordados), presidential decrees with the force of law, and ordinary decrees that the Comptroller General has objected to as unconstitutional.